mne-tools/mne-python/doc/install/contributing.rst

 This includes thorough docstring descriptions for all public API changes, as well as how-to examples or longer tutorials for major contributions.
-Docstrings for private functions may be more sparse, but should not be omitted.
+Docstrings for private functions may be more sparse, but should usually not be omitted.

 Avoid API changes when possible